juanluisbaptiste/docker-postfix/README.md

     docker-compose build

 For more information on using multiple compose files [see here](https://docs.docker.com/compose/production/).
-You can also find a prebuilt docker image from [Docker Hub](https://registry.hub.docker.com/r/revsystem/postfix/), which can be pulled with this command:
+You can also find a prebuilt docker image from [GitHub Container Registry](https://github.com/revsystem/docker-postfix/pkgs/container/postfix), which can be pulled with this command:

-    docker pull revsystem/postfix:latest
+    docker pull ghcr.io/revsystem/postfix:latest

 ### How to run it